Looking for the golden ticket into your dream anesthesia program?

 Your interview for anesthesia school can make or break you.

-I know a lot of you are busy trying to do ALL the things to BOOST your application.
+I know a lot of you are busy trying to do all the things to boost your application.
 Which you should be.
 But do not forget that doing WELL in your interview is just as important as getting the interview- if not more.

 You can have a stellar application and the interview committee could be looking forward to meeting you.
 However, once you walk through those doors or hit enter on the Zoom meeting this is where your actual acceptance lays in the balance.